-Michael Ryan is a commercial barrister whose practice encompasses cross-border disputes, banking and finance, contentious company and insolvency litigation, insurance and professional liability.
+Michael Ryan is a commercial barrister who is “widely endorsed as a rising star at the commercial bar”.
+His practice encompasses cross-border disputes, banking and finance, contentious company and insolvency litigation, insurance, international trade and professional liability.
 Many of Michael’s cases involve allegations of dishonesty and Michael has extensive experience of commercial fraud and asset tracing.

-Michael also has experience of interim relief applications, including freezing injunctions (including worldwide and proprietary injunctions), Norwich Pharmacal Applications, Bankers Trust Orders and jurisdictional applications.
+Michael also has experience of interim relief applications, including on an urgent basis.
+This includes: freezing injunctions (domestic, worldwide and proprietary injunctions), anti-suit injunctions, Norwich Pharmacal Applications, Bankers Trust Orders and jurisdictional applications.

 Recent and current instructions include: